AntonioRochaAZ/AntonioRochaAZ.github.io/_Sphinx/index.rst

 3. My undergraduate thesis on Predictive Emissions Monitoring System (PEMS), developing and comparing prediction accuracies for different types of neural networks (NNs, CNNs, RNNs) and hybrid models that integrate them.
-4. Currently working on Neural Networks for recognition of LaTeX symbols (`ImageNet <https://github.com/AntonioRochaAZ/ImageNet>`_).
+4. Currently working on Neural Networks for recognition of LaTeX symbols (`CNN Project <https://github.com/AntonioRochaAZ/CNN-Project>`_).
-   The objective is to develop skills in advanced python, get used to using GitHub, explore CNN architecures, and serve as portfolio (since other projects are private).
+   The objective is to develop skills in advanced python, get used to using GitHub, explore CNN architectures, and serve as portfolio (since other projects are private).

 You can find more about me in my `Linkedin page <https://www.linkedin.com/in/antonio-rocha-azevedo-9577b41a1/?locale=en_US>`_.